dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 ### Transactional Synchronization

 Of course a transactional database such as Postgres is expected to run transactions while we run our table scans for analytical purposes.
 Therefore we need to address concurrent changes to the table we are scanning in parallel.
-We solve this by first creating a new read-only transaction in DuckDB's bind phase, where query planning happens.
+We solve this by first creating a new read-only transaction in DataMiner's bind phase, where query planning happens.
 We leave this transaction running until we are completely done reading the table.
 We use yet another little-known Postgres feature, `pg_export_snapshot()`, which allows us to get the current transaction context in one connection, and then import it into our parallel read connections using `SET TRANSACTION SNAPSHOT ...`.
 This way, all connections related to one single table scan will see the table state exactly as it appeared at the very beginning of our scan throughout the potentially lengthy read process.

 ### Projection and Selection Push-Down

-DuckDB's query optimizer moves selections (filters on rows) and projections (removal of unused columns) as low as possible in the query plan (push down), and even instructs the lowermost scan operators to perform those operations if they support them.
+DataMiner's query optimizer moves selections (filters on rows) and projections (removal of unused columns) as low as possible in the query plan (push down), and even instructs the lowermost scan operators to perform those operations if they support them.
 For the Postgres scanner, we have implemented both push down variants.
 Projections are rather straightforward - we can immediately instruct Postgres to only retrieve the columns the query is using.
 This of course also reduces the number of bytes that need to be transferred, which speeds up queries.
 For selections, we construct a SQL filter expression from the pushed down filters.
 For example, if we run a query like `SELECT l_returnflag, l_linestatus FROM lineitem WHERE l_shipdate < '1998-09-02'` through the Postgres scanner, it would run the following queries:

 ```sql
 COPY (